mudongliang/mudongliang.github.io/about/about.md

 * TOC
 {:toc}

 I am an associate professor in the school of Cyber Science and Engineering at Huazhong University of Science and Technology(HUST).
-I earned my Ph.D. in Computer Science from [Nanjing University](https://cs.nju.edu.cn/), and fornately was supervised by [Bing Mao](http://seclab.nju.edu.cn/people/professor.html).
+I earned my Ph.D. in Computer Science from [Nanjing University](https://cs.nju.edu.cn/), and fortunately was supervised by [Bing Mao](http://seclab.nju.edu.cn/people/professor.html).
 During my Ph.D. career, I collabrated and studied a lot from [Xinyu Xing](http://xinyuxing.org/) at Penn State University.
 My recent projects are focused on Linux Kernel Security and my work is usually published in conferences such as Usenix Security/CCS/NDSS/Oakland, and ASE.
 And I am a recipient of the **ACM CCS Outstanding Paper Award (2018)**.

 [**Prospective Students**] I am looking for multiple Ph.D. students and undergraduate/graduate research interns who share my academic interests and have a solid background in System/Software Security.
 If you are interested, please send me emails about your information.